MASILab/body_part_regression_dev/README.md

 ![Alt text](./docs/img/sample3.png)

-Coronal view of the BPR identification bounds
+Coronal view of the BPR identification bounds from heart to pelvis.

 # Input Images
 The nii.gz format NIFTI files are required.
 Check where the CT images are axial reconstrcuted and in 512x512xz shape.